HANNAH BURR

 Project Description:

 These conceptual, sculptural works are found object assemblages used to express ineffable, personal experiences.
-Sometimes, the experiences mapped through these objects are poignant and moving; sometimes they are awkward and difficult, and or hard to recollect at all.
-A wink, the last visit with someone, a sudden convergence of events, are clumsily broken down into aspects, and paired through a legend, to an object.
+Sometimes, the experiences mapped through these objects are poignant and moving; sometimes they are awkward and difficult, or hard to recollect at all.
+A wink, the last visit with someone, a sudden convergence of events, are broken down into phrases, and paired through a legend, each to an object in the sculpture.

 In a sense this work is about presence: the presence in objects, and the way presence opens up and closes down in the course of living a life, or the movement through a day.